-Our recommendation to the City Council is that if improvements are to be constructed, that the watermain, sanitary sewer, storm sewer, street, alley, sidewalk and trails be installed as proposed in this feasibility report.
+Our recommendation to the City Council is that if improvements are to be constructed, that the watermain, sanitary sewer, storm sewer, street, alley and sidewalk be installed as proposed in this feasibility report.
 The estimated cost of these improvements, including the proposed assessments, is reasonable and comparable with similar improvements being constructed in other cities in the metropolitan area.